Beyond-jQuery/book/manuscript/styling-elements.md

 </script>
 ~~~~~~~

-Notice that the `font-weight` style name has been converted to camel case, which is perfectly legal, but we can _still_ change this style using the dashed name, if we really want to: `headings[i].style['font-weight'] = 'bold'`.
+Notice that the `font-weight` CSS style name has been converted to camel case, which is perfectly legal, but we can _still_ change this style using the dashed name, if we really want to, like this: `headings[i].style['font-weight'] = 'bold'`.

 But we're not done just yet; there is _another_ way to set multiple styles on a single HTML element using the `style` property.
 The `CSSStyleDeclaration` interface defines a special property - `cssText`.
 This allows you to read _and_ write multiple styles to the associated element.
 The value string looks exactly like a collection of semicolon-separated CSS rules, as you can see below.